Capital punishment in the United Kingdom: Homicide Act 1957 offences punishable by death

+Free votes

+The 1957 act was the last time a three-line whip was imposed in Parliament on the death penalty.
+Apart from the 1948 Commons decision to accede to the Lords' amendment, all other votes from the 1939 suspension bill to the 1994 reintroduction motion have been free votes with the issue regarded as a matter of conscience.
+These have been instigated by a backbencher (by motion or private member's bill) rather than on behalf of the Government or the official Opposition.
+Some commentators see this conscience treatment as a way for political parties to insulate themselves from a backlash over an issue on which their leadership's support for abolition differed from public support for the death penalty.

 Abolition

 In 1965 the Labour MP Sydney Silverman, who had committed himself to the cause of abolition for longer than 20 years, introduced a Private Member's Bill to suspend the death penalty for murder.
 It was passed on a free vote in the House of Commons by 200 votes to 98.
-The bill was subsequently passed by the House of Lords by 204 votes to 104."1969: MPs vote to abolish hanging".
-"On This Day".
-BBC.
-2005.
-Retrieved 12 March 2014.
+The bill was subsequently passed by the House of Lords by 204 votes to 104.
 Silverman was opposed in the General Election 1966 in the Nelson and Colne constituency by Patrick Downey, the uncle of Lesley Anne Downey, a victim in the Moors murders case, who stood on an explicitly pro-hanging platform.
 Downey polled over 5,000 votes, 13.7%, then the largest vote for a genuinely independent candidate since 1945.

 The Murder (Abolition of Death Penalty) Act 1965 suspended the death penalty in Great Britain (but not in Northern Ireland) for murder for a period of five years, and substituted a mandatory sentence of life imprisonment; it further provided that if, before the expiry of the five-year suspension, each House of Parliament passed a resolution to make the effect of the Act permanent, then it would become permanent.
 In 1969 the Home Secretary, James Callaghan, proposed a motion to make the Act permanent, which was carried in the Commons on 16 December 1969, and a similar motion was carried in the Lords on 18 December.
 The death penalty for murder was abolished in Northern Ireland on 25 July 1973 under the Northern Ireland (Emergency Provisions) Act 1973.

 Following the abolition of the death penalty for murder, the House of Commons held a vote during each subsequent parliament until 1997 to restore the death penalty.
 This motion was always defeated, but the death penalty remained for other crimes until the dates mentioned below: